originalankur/bigbang/README.md

   - Elasticsearch
   - Druid

-- Message Queue
+- Caching and Message Queue
-  - Kafka

-- Machine Learning
-  - Apache Spark
+  - Redis (Streams for queues)

 - Load balancer and Webserver
   - nginx